abel922/blog-app/readme.md

 ## Description

-Project with laravel blog-app to create posts, delete, update.
+Project with laravel blog-app to create posts, delete and update.

 ## Author
 Abel García Luis